R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/project.md

 > `Configure the Logical Volume Manager`<br>
 > Write the changes to disks and configure LVM? `Yes`<br>
 > LVM configuration action: `Create volume group`
-- Selecting `Display configuration details` at this stage of the installation will show the progress of the configuration as new volumes are included into the group.
+- Selecting `Display configuration details` at any point of this stage of the installation will show the progress of the configuration as new volumes are included into the group.
 > Volume group name: `LVMGroup`
 - This is the name suggested in the project's document.
 > Devices for the new volume group: